cjtejasai/cli_apps/README.md

 ## Contributing
 We welcome contributions to the 'Jarvis' project!
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.

+## Acknowledgements
+We would like to thank the following open source projects for their inspiration and support:
+- Click
+- psutil
+- platform